ericwikman/cinque.xyz/docs/src/giant/timeline.md

 - Allows you to create subroutines in your Applesoft BASIC programs to create data files that VisiCalc can load.
 - An alternative to creating DIF files
 - Pretty thorough explanation of how to use the utility to move data from BASIC to VisiCalc, and how arduous the procedure was for the time.

+## 1982-09-06 - InfoWorld - Volume 4 - Number 35
+### **Visualize, utility program to review VisiCalc** (page 35)
+##### Rik Jadrnicek
+- Full review
+- Allows you to print reports that show all formulas, and formats, in a much easier to understand format than VisiCalc's built-in method
+- Report Card (2.75/4):
+  - Performance (3/3)
+  - Documentation (3/3)
+  - Ease of Use (3/3)
+  - Error Handling (2/3)
+- Reports:
+  - Layout - hard copy of the spreadsheet as it appears on the monitor with row and column headings
+  - Calculation - shows every formula starting at the upper left corner
+  - Anomalies - deviations from the common rule, type or form.
+For example, cells that have longer content than can display, cells with format settings but no value
+- Sample Models Included:
+  - Check register
+  - Balance sheet
+  - Operating statement
+  - Cash flow projection

+## 1982-10-04 - InfoWorld - Volume 4 - Number 39
+### **T/Maker II offers apples and oranges** (page 13)
+##### John Markoff
+- Designed by Peter Roizen
+- Third version with expanded word processing capabilities
+- First attempt of a "universal" program that can perform tasks like a spreadsheet, a word processor, a database (mailing list), or printing graphics and charts and graphs
+- Different paradigm than VisiCalc

 ## 1982-11-08 - InfoWorld - Volume 4 - Number 44
 ### **EasyCalc** (page 35)